FiveLab/Diagnostic/README.md

 ### Dependency Injection

-You can easy integrate this library to Symfony application, or application with DependencyInjection support.
+You can easily integrate this library to Symfony application, or application with DependencyInjection support.

 For integrate, you can add the compiler pass to your container builder: